ewallz/stand-for-palestine-banner/README.md

 ## About

-This code adds a small black banner on top of your website with Ukrainian flag and support message.
-It links to Unicef's donation site but you can change the link to point to a support channel of your choice.
+This code adds a small black banner on top of your website with Palestine flag and support message.
+It links to Aman Palestine donation site but you can change the link to point to a support channel of your choice.

 Even though the banner has been tested on multiple websites it has some issues for example on sites with sticky navigation.